-Engine exhaust from your boat when operating at slow speed or idle can cause excessive CO concentration that can be harmful to people being towed too close to the boat or standing on the swim platform.
+Engine exhaust from your boat when operating at slow speed or idle can cause excessive CO concentration that can be harmful to people being towed too close to the boat or situated on the swim platform (Figure 2-9).
 Do not tow people at slow speed and do not allow anyone near the back of the boat or the swim platform while running at slow speed or idle.